 - Antonín Dvořák Nocturne in B major

-- Felix Mendelssohn-Bartholdy String Symphony No. 12 in G minor
+- Felix Mendelssohn-Bartholdy String Symphony No. 12 G minor

-- Fryderyk Chopin Concerto for Piano and Orchestra No. 1 in E minor
+- Fryderyk Chopin Piano Concerto No. 1 E minor

 The Poet of the Piano.
 Frederic Chopin, one of the first piano virtuosos ever, earned such a nickname!
 It is thanks to Chopin that piano Romantic literature is so rich and varied.
 His first piano concerto will be performed by Veronika Böhmová, who charmed the audience with her playing even at New York’s Carnegie Hall.
 The concert will also feature Felix Mendelssohn-Bartholdy’s last “youth” symphony, which still refers to the composer’s great role model – Mozart.
 Dvořák’s Nocturne will start the evening with an almost hypnotic effect.

 Patrik Sedlář studied at the P. J. Vejvanovského Conservatory in the class of Prof. Jaroslav Krátký between 2009-2015.
 Since 2011 he has regularly attended Master Classes of Prof. Bohuslav Matoušek in whose class he studied at Academy of Performing Arts in Prague.